hestonhoffman/bolt/documentation/configuring_bolt.md

       pass: bolt
 ```

-Setting configuration in a system-wide configuration file:
+And this plugin configuration in a system-wide configuration file:

 ```yaml
 plugins: